Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 The immunology pilot project successfully transformed a high-touch, manual process into a flexible, scalable eCommerce ecosystem.
 We delivered all requirements within the strict 12-week deadline.

 The impact was immediately felt across the patient and provider journey.
-With the new appeal status tracker, patients now have real-time visibility into the insurance process, which helps reduce the anxiety and administrative friction often associated with high-cost specialty drugs.
-The internal drug savings API lowers the barrier to treatment for new-to-market therapies, thanks to the automatically served virtual cards.
-And the introduction of multi-tenancy empowers Fuze Health to manage complex, drug specific messaging and fulfillment without the need for a total system rebuild.
+The new appeal status tracker gives patients real-time visibility into the insurance process, reducing the anxiety and administrative friction often associated with high-cost specialty drugs.
+The internal drug savings API lowers the barrier to treatment for new-to-market therapies through automatically served virtual cards.
+And platform enhancements provide greater flexibility for launching future specialty therapy programs while improving patient communication, payer coordination, and operational efficiency.

 Strengthening engineering culture & operational efficiency

-While we delivered successful code, what truly defines the success of this engagement was the operational mentorship we provided throughout the process.
-In addition to building and shipping features, we helped Fuze Health mature their internal engineering culture.
-We helped optimize their Jira environment and implemented rigorous code review and status reporting workflows.
+The success of the engagement extended beyond the code delivered.
+In addition to building and shipping features, we provided operational mentorship throughout the process and helped Fuze Health mature their internal engineering culture.
+We also optimized their Jira environment and implemented rigorous code review and status reporting workflows.

-Because documentation for the existing system was light and knowledge of the various APIs was dispersed across the organization, our developers worked in lockstep with different members of their engineering team in real time to bridge these gaps and compile the technical requirements necessary for integration.
+Because documentation for the existing system was light and knowledge of the various APIs was dispersed across the organization, our developers worked directly with members of their engineering team in real time to bridge those gaps and compile the technical requirements needed for integration.

-Fuze Health applauded our collaborative project management style that prioritizes transparency and careful documentation.
-The pilot project concluded with our team teaching their internal teams how to replicate our organizational efficiency.
+Fuze Health recognized our collaborative project management style, which prioritizes transparency and careful documentation.
+The pilot project concluded with our team teaching their internal teams how to replicate the same organizational efficiency.

 Future roadmap: expanding patient access & care